 The Unit for Laboratory Animal Medicine (ULAM) Breeding Colony provides administrative, technical, and husbandry services to investigators who do not have the time, facilities, or resources to manage their own breeding colony.

-The Breeding Colony currently supports 70 investigators and manages over 350 different strains of genetically engineered and severe combined immunodeficiency (SCID) mice.
+The Breeding Colony currently supports 70 investigators and manages over 350 various strains of genetically engineered and severe combined immuno deficient (SCID) mice.
 Users must have an approved animal use protocol from the Institutional Animal Care & Use Committee (IACUC) prior to utilizing Breeding Colony services.

 Information on other types of animal housing, including containment housing and the ULAM Immunodeficient Mouse Facility, can be found on the Animal Husbandry & Housing page.